ABareyan/Node.js-MySQL/README.md

 ## Challenge #2: Manager View

-* The first message, "View Products for Sale", shows to the manager the list every available item
+* The first message, "View Products for Sale", shows to the manager the list every item even if quantity is 0

 * The second message, "View Low Inventory", shows to the manager list all items with an inventory count lower than he/she wants to see.